crs4/most-voip/docs/python_docs/tutorial/voip_tutorial_1.rst

 VoipEvent.\_ACCOUNT\_REGISTERED state) or refused (with a VoipEvent.\_ACCOUNT\_REGISTRATION\_FAILED event)

-Step 3: Making a call to a arbitrary extension
+Step 3: Making a call to an arbitrary extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case of successfull registration, you can dial an extension (or call